- Arts and Design»

 A Guide to Jewellery Making Findings

-Many findings are made from metal and are available in gold, sterling silver, silver plated and sometimes copper and other metals such titanium.
-Stud earring findings, brooch components and other items are also available made from plastic and these can be ideal for people who need lightweight jewellery, have sensitive skin or suffer from allergies to the more common metal types.
+Many findings are made using metal and are available in gold, sterling silver, silver plated and sometimes copper and other metals such titanium.
+Some plastic findings may be available to buy including stud earring findings and brooch components.
+These can be ideal for people who need lightweight jewellery, have sensitive skin or suffer from allergies to the more common metal types.

 Types of Findings

 Double-loop eye pin – This is a connector with one loop on each end.
 These can be made fairly easily using wire and round nosed pliers.

 Jump rings – Jump rings are single wire loops that can be used to connect findings and charms to jewellery.
 They can also be used to create chains and chain maille jewellery.

 Split rings – These are double loops.
 They are very strong, stable and offer a secure connection between components.
 Split rings are the type of rings that are used to attach keyrings to other items.

 Multi strand connectors – These connectors have more than one connection point so can be used in jewellery pieces that have more than one strand.

 Spring rings – These clasps are also known as bolt rings.
 These clasps are commonly used but the smaller they are, the fiddlier they are to use.